On this day, the famous Kazakh singer Roza Baglanova would have been 100 years old. Time to take a look at her eventful life.

 On December 13 1979, during one of the concerts in the city of Pavlodar her eyes darkened and she stopped seeing.
 The injuries of the past made themselves felt.
 But the singer did not stop the concert and continued performing.
 Although she has been treated until April 1980, her vision was not restored.
 On April 5, 1980, at the Palace of the Republic, the big festive concert took place, and she performed sing at the stage with the help of son.
 Because her eyes could not see anymore.
 She began the concert with her favourite song “Dark Is the Night”.
 While performing it, she tried to convey to the audience the inner anguish and bitterness of war.
 That concert breathed new life into her.
 After that, she immediately flew to Moscow for an operation.
 She underwent three operations at once.
 The surgeons told her they needed another operation and explained the reason for that.
 It turned out that one of the fragments from the mine was still in her head.
 The operation was completed successfully.

 In November 2005, her eye disease worsened again.
 She was in the hospital.
 The singer underwent one more operation.
-According to her words, she got well thanks to her pray to god before the operation.
+According to her words, she got well by praying to Allah before the operation.

 Read more interesting facts about Roza Baglanovas life: